-Date:

-Is victim a member of the Phoenix Charter Academy scholar community?
+Date: Is victim a member of the Phoenix Charter Academy scholar community?
 Is the perpetrator or accused a member of the Phoenix Charter Academy scholar community?
+Please share as much as you can about what is happening.

 Please share as much as you can about what is happening: